7 Derma Rollers for Acne Scars That Get The Job Done

 Ana Vasilescu

-Ana Vasilescu is the founder and editor-in-chief of Women's Concepts.
-She has over 5 years of experience working in the beauty editorial industry and dermatological research and was an acne sufferer for over a decade.
-Ana is now an IAO and CPD-accredited skincare consultant keen to teach others about the importance of a consistent routine.
-She covers a wide range of topics in skincare—from buzzy ingredients to anti-aging and acne advice.
-She holds a BA in Sociology and Political Sciences from the National School of Political and Administrative Studies.
+Ana Vasilescu is the founder of Women's Concepts and a certified skincare consultant.
+She has over five years of experience working in the beauty editorial industry and over a decade as an acne sufferer.
+With a background in dermatological research, Ana brings a wealth of expertise to a diverse range of topics, from buzzy ingredients to anti-aging and acne advice.
+She holds a BA in Sociology and Political Sciences.
 Find her on LinkedIn or Instagram.

 Subscribe to our newsletter